-The Site is an approximate 20.4-acre parcel comprised of 16 tax parcels, commonly referred to as 3807 Highland Avenue, Niagara Falls New York.
+The Site is an approximate 17-acre parcel, commonly referred to as 3807 Highland Avenue, Niagara Falls New York.
 The Site includes an office building, a factory/furnace building, and several maintenance and/or storage buildings.
-The Site is currently vacant and has not been in operation since 2003.
+The Site is currently being refurbished and has not been in operation since 2003.
 A site location map is included as Appendix A.